ranfysvalle02/the-dial/README.md

 ---

-> *"The psychotic drowns in the same waters in which the mystic swims with delight."*
+> *"We're all hallucinating all the time; when we agree about our hallucinations, we call it reality."*
-> — Joseph Campbell
+> — Anil Seth (Neuroscientist)

 ---